claws/cookiecutter-python-project/{{cookiecutter.package_name}}/CONTRIBUTING.rst

     .. code-block:: console

-        (venv) $ make check-coverage
+        ({{cookiecutter.package_name}}) $ make coverage

-    Review the output produced in ``docs/source/coverage/coverage.html``.
+    Review the output produced in ``docs/source/_static/coverage/coverage.html``.
     Add additional test steps, where practical, to improve coverage.

   * The change should be style compliant.
 Perform style check.

     .. code-block:: console

-        (venv) $ make check-style
+        ({{cookiecutter.package_name}}) $ make check-style

+    Run 'make style' to automatically apply style fixes if needed.
 See the :ref:`style-compliance-label` section for more information.

-  * The change should include type annotations where appropriate.
+  * The change should pass static analysis checks (linting and type annotations where appropriate).
+Perform static analysis check.
-    Perform type annotations check.

     .. code-block:: console

-        (venv) $ make check-types
+        ({{cookiecutter.package_name}}) $ make check-static-analysis

-    See the :ref:`annotations-label` section for more information.
+    See the :ref:`static-analysis-label` section for more information.

   * Fix any errors or regressions.